Arabian Wolf: Profile and Information

 Share with your friends 🥹!

-Arabian wolf (Canis lupus arabs) is a well-known subspecies of the grey wolf which is native to the Arabian peninsula.
+Arabian wolf (Canis lupus arabs) is a well-known subspecies of the grey wolf native to the Arabian peninsula.

-It is known as the world smallest wolf subspecies and a desert-adapted subspecies that live in small packs.
+It is known as the world’s smallest wolf subspecies and a desert-adapted subspecies that lives in small packs.

-It is omnivorous, eating garbage and carrion, and also small to medium-sized prey.
+It is omnivorous, eating garbage, carrion, and small to medium-sized prey.

 DomainEukaryota